sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-dashboard/advanced-configurations/user-management/api-ownership.md

  - set the `TYK_DB_ENABLEOWNERSHIP` environment variable to `true`

 ### Owned Analytics
 Access to Tyk Dashboard's [traffic analytics]({{< ref "tyk-dashboard-analytics" >}}) is controlled via the `analytics` permission in the user or user group access control configuration.
-The default behaviour of this control is to grant or restrict access to all traffic analytics and does not take into account API ownership.
+The default behavior of this control is to grant or restrict access to all traffic analytics and does not take into account API ownership.

 The additional `owned_analytics` permission was added in Tyk Dashboard v5.1 (and LTS patches v4.0.14 and v5.0.3) to provide more granular access to traffic analytics.
 By configuring this permission, the user (or user group) will gain visibility only of those analytics that can be filtered by API (due to the method Tyk Pump uses to aggregate the analytics records).